eberban/eberban/books/reference/src/bindings/VA_FA.md

 In the above example, the sentence is only true if the guide is a friend of a speaker, and the guide not being a friend makes the whole proposition false.
-If `fi` is replaced by `fyi`, the guide not being a friend of a speaker doesn't make the whole proposition false.
+If `fi` is replaced by `fwi`, the guide not being a friend of a speaker doesn't make the whole proposition false.

 > \\[